 Azusa Pacific University's 2042 Multiple-Subject Teaching Credential Program prepares teachers for positions at the elementary and middle school levels (K-8).
 The program, approved by the CTC and NCATE, is comprised of specific methods courses which are accompanied by practical classroom-application field experiences in both primary and upper-elementary school assignments.
-All coursework and instruction are delivered from a distinctly Christian perspective, instilling in each candidate a strong foundation of ethics, compassion, and teaching competency.
-Individualized attention is emphasized throughout the program giving candidates the invaluable advantage of a personalized education.

-Upon completion, the graduate will have earned both a Preliminary Multiple-Subject Teaching Credential and a Master of Arts in Education: Teaching, with the credential issued first.
+Upon completion, the credential candidate will have earned both a Preliminary Multiple-Subject Teaching Credential and a Master of Arts in Education: Teaching, with the credential issued first.